ScottyLabs/wdw/frontend/lab/index.md

 ---
 layout: guide
-title: Frontend Web Development
+title: Frontend Lab
 subject: frontend
 ---

-# frontend lab
+# Frontend Lab
 In this lab, you'll be introduced to jQuery, a popular library that helps speed up JavaScript web development to build interactive web pages.